On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Lackadaisical Quantum Walk on d-dimensional Grids

 Defining $\lambda$ as:

 the application of the coin operator $C$ comes down to:

-This is exactly the result expected when the weighted Grover diffusion coin is applied.
-Since $\lambda$ is not the mean of the coin amplitudes, the inversion is about a mean that takes into account the weight of the graph edges rather than the simple arithmetic mean \cite{wong_coin_weighted_graphs}.
-And all this worked out in the generalized form.
+It is precisely the result expected when the weighted Grover diffusion coin is applied.
+Since $\lambda$ is not the mean of the coin amplitudes, the inversion is about a mean that takes into account the weight of the graph edges rather than the simple arithmetic mean~\cite{wong_coin_weighted_graphs}.
+All this worked out also in the generalized form.

-Regarding classical simulations, the coefficients $\alpha_1, \cdots, \alpha_{2d}$ must be handled in a flexible and generalized way according to the total number of dimensions, besides considering the loop's weight appropriately to normalize the quantum state.
-It turns out that the simulation is similar to the one developed by Wong \cite{wong_lackadaisical_2d}, but considering the generalized relations stated here when it comes to the coin operator.
+Regarding classical simulations, the coefficients $\alpha_1, \cdots, \alpha_{2d}$ must be handled in a flexible and generalized way according to the total number of dimensions, besides considering the loop weight appropriately to normalize the quantum state.
+It turns out that the simulation is similar to the one developed by Wong~\cite{wong_lackadaisical_2d}, but considering the generalized relations stated here when it comes to the coin operator.

 About the flip-flop shift operator $S_{ff}$, there is also no restriction to generalize it.
 The intuition behind this operator is to transfer energy between vertices in a dimension-per-dimension way.
 At a step, what is happening in one dimension for a vertex does not affect what is happening in another dimension for the same vertex.
 For example, in each step, a vertex $\ket{v}$ stores on its state $\ket{\Uparrow_i}$ the energy coming from the state $\ket{\Downarrow_i}$ of the vertex immediately following on the direction $\Uparrow_i$, and vice versa.
 Note that, for that dimension, the others do not cause interference.